Abhay-yadav966/NetflixGPT/README.md

 # NetflixGPT
 🎬 Welcome to Netflix GPT, a Netflix clone that provides users with a familiar interface to browse movies.
 The application is integrated with TMDB to fetch movie  details and with Node.js, Express.js for Backend and JWT Token for authentication.
-Users can watch trailers on YouTube by clicking on a movie.
-Additionally, there's a section for specialized movie suggestions, where users can enter their OpenAI key to get personalized movie recommendations.
+Additionally, there's a section for specialized movie suggestions, where users can enter Name of the movie.

 ## Features
 Netflix GPT offers a seamless movie browsing experience with the following features: